kishkath/ERA/8 - Normalization & Regularization Techniques/README.md

-## Tweaking data & its architecture(Copy_of_SlimerModel_with_norm_techniques.ipynb):

-**Session5: Normalization Techniques** - Describing about why there is a need for normalization, standardization, and different types of normalization such as Layer Normalization, Group Normalization, Batch Normalization.
+**Session8: Normalization Techniques** - Describing about why there is a need for normalization, standardization, and different types of normalization such as Layer Normalization, Group Normalization, Batch Normalization.

 **Holla, Lets get more neighbours.
 Lets Scale the data and get more neighbours(pixels) with in a small range of distance.**